 - Cost of refurbishing or improving the asset before being disposed

-Note that allowable expenses typically considered under the company income tax or petroleum profit tax is not allowed.
-For example staff salaries, payment to suppliers, utility bills etc. Also note that when Assets are sold as stock or in the ordinary course of a business their profits are not subject to capital gains tax but to corporate tax of 30%.
+Note that allowable expenses are typically considered under the company income tax or petroleum profit tax is not allowed.
+For example staff salaries, payment to suppliers, utility bills, etc. Also, note that when Assets are sold as stock or in the ordinary course of business, their profits are not subject to capital gains tax but to corporate tax of 30%.
 For example, if your business involves buying and selling houses then those houses are considered as stock and will be subject to capital gains tax.